Ethan Westbrooks: Oakland Raiders

 On July 30, 2019, Westbrooks signed with the Oakland Raiders.
 He was released on August 31, 2019.

 San Francisco 49ers

 On February 12, 2020, Westbrooks was signed by the San Francisco 49ers, but was released two days later.

 Las Vegas Raiders

 On August 11, 2021, Westbrooks signed with the Las Vegas Raiders, but released five days later.

 New Orleans Saints

 On December 27, 2021, Westbrooks was signed to the New Orleans Saints practice squad.

 Pittsburgh Maulers

 On March 10, 2022, Westbrooks was drafted by the Pittsburgh Maulers of the United States Football League (USFL).
 He was transferred to the team's inactive roster on April 22, 2022, due to a quadriceps injury.
 He was moved back to the active roster on May 6.
 He was released on May 28, 2022.

 Michigan Panthers

-Westbrooks was claimed off waivers by the Michigan Panthers on May 28, 2022, and subsequently transferred to the team's inactive roster.
+Westbrooks was claimed off waivers by the Michigan Panthers of the United States Football League (USFL) on May 28, 2022, and subsequently transferred to the team's inactive roster.

+New Jersey Generals

+On October 3, 2023, Westbrooks signed with the New Jersey Generals.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Houston Roughnecks

+On January 5, 2024, Westbrooks was selected by the Houston Roughnecks during the 2024 UFL dispersal draft.
+He was waived on August 19, 2024.